developer-portal/content/tech/languages/dotnet/dotnetcore.md

 ## .NET Core Installation

-### .NET Core 3.1
+### .NET Core 6

-.NET Core 3.1 is included in Fedora 32 (and later versions.)
-Simply install it using one of the below variants:
+.NET Core 6 and 7 is included in Fedora 36 and 37 Simply install it using one of the below variants:

 Install the latest SDK:
 ```